-Having more fun than a human being should be allowed to have Rush Limbaugh doing play by play today.
+Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

-Rush Limbaugh with play by play of the health care summit.
+Rush Limbaugh with play-by-play of the healthcare summit.

-Now they just took the lunch break out there.
+Now, they just took the lunch break out there.

-Somewhere in the White House, they're trying to find an excuse to cancel the rest of this.
+And I guarantee you, somewhere in the White House, they're trying to find an excuse to cancel the rest of this.

 Jobless claims keep climbing.